 - Use one-time sharing links: Your cloud storage account may have limited capacity, which can prove problematic when you want to share multiple files that are quite large.
-There are a number of file sharing services that can help to alleviate this burden, like RapidShare and Hightail (formerly YouSendIt).
+There are a number of file sharing services that can help to alleviate this burden, like Hightail (formerly YouSendIt).
 You upload the files once and they can be shared with anyone.
 There are both free and paid options.

 Maximizing Storage Capacity